-From month-to-month checks for healthy foods to thorough professional help, there are lots of ways the NY WIC program helps Allegany region families.
-We offer WIC program benefits to the following cities: Wellsville, Alfred Station, Belfast, Bolivar, Canaseraga, Cuba, Friendship, Fillmore
+From monthly checks toward healthy foods to nutritional education, there are lots of ways the NY WIC program helps Allegany County families.
+In order to conveniently serve as much of the county as possible we offer WIC program benefits on site in the following Allegany County towns and cities: Wellsville, Alfred Station, Belfast, Bolivar, Canaseraga, Cuba, Friendship, Fillmore

-We offers hundreds of accepted foods, consisting of healthy options such as fruits, vegetables, 100% juice, entire grain items, infant formula, milk, eggs, as well as a lot more.
-Allegany WIC assists New York State single parent households with getting the right foods for their families as well as offering nutritional counseling.
+We offers hundreds of accepted foods, consisting of healthy options such as fruits, vegetables, 100% juice, whole grain items, infant formula, milk, eggs, as well as a lot more.
+Allegany County WIC assists New York State single parent households, foster families, and others having a tough time making ends meet, get the right foods for their families, nutritional counseling and lactation support.
 Learn more today!

 How we came about and what we do.